ryumatsuura/ryumatsuura.github.io/index.md

 ---

 <p>
-I am a Researcher at Nesta's `A Healthy Life' mission based in London.
+I am a Researcher at Nesta's "A Healthy Life" mission based in London.
 </p>

 <p>